mijkami/DemarreTaStory06/README.md

 - a Discord server

-Trello wasn't known as a tool to each member of the group and have been used only partially (its was first judged as enough usage by the members of the but that perspective changed later), allowing to follow everyone's role and progression.
+**Trello** wasn't known as a tool to each member of the group and have been used only partially (its was first judged as enough usage by the members of the but that perspective changed later), allowing to follow everyone's role and progression.
 The main categories/columns were in order : "Backlog" => "To Do (today)" => "Doing" => "Test" => "Done".

-The Discord server gave to the group a communication platform allowing to organise work between members outside of the in-site hours (needless to say, online communication is less important when working within the training center).
+The **Discord** server gave to the group a communication platform allowing to organise work between members outside of the in-site hours (needless to say, online communication is less important when working within the training center).
 It also allowed to communicate verbally when needed.
 This specific tool was known to each member of the group.

-No versionning tool (like the git/github combo) have been used : a large proportion of the group didn't learn to use one yet and wasn't familiar with the use of 'git' (including repositories and branch management) : the group concluded that the very limited given time for the project and the seemingly "simplicity" of it (regarding the number of pages needed & the absence of back-end) wouldn't allow to dedicate any time to adjust everyone's skills on that specific topic, avoided in the end.
+**No versionning tool (like** the **git/github** combo) have been used : a large proportion of the group didn't learn to use one yet and wasn't familiar with the use of 'git' (including repositories and branch management) : the group concluded that the very limited given time for the project and the seemingly "simplicity" of it (regarding the number of pages needed & the absence of back-end) wouldn't allow to dedicate any time to adjust everyone's skills on that specific topic, avoided in the end.

+Last but not least shared tool that we used : **Bootstrap** (we all had a quick introduction about it earlier the same week).
+This specific tool / framework wasn't mastered yet by the group (even the choice itself wasn't seemingly understood/remembered by all of us initially, and have been left aside sometimes), which brought its own problems to standardise everything in the final 'integration' process.

 ### Agile Method

-Regarding the Agile Method, the beginning with the 'user-stories', 'wireframes' and the identification and sharing of tasks helped the group to start comfortably.
+Regarding the **Agile Method**, the beginning with the 'user-stories', 'wireframes' and the identification and sharing of tasks helped the group to start comfortably.

 The time management of everyone along the way have been difficult though, especially towards the end when the overall given time appeared as quite short (or rather the evaluation / management of time was lacking).